How to buy the best microwave

 By Jane Darling

 Microwaves are a useful kitchen extra, whether you're re-heating yesterday's dinner, steaming veg, or defrosting some meat for your next meal.
-You can also buy microwaves which double up as a mini oven, grilling and cooking food as well as microwaving it.
+You can also buy microwaves that double up as a mini oven, grilling and cooking food as well as microwaving it.
 Which one is best for you depends on what you plan to use it for most.

-Power and price aren't reliable indicators of cooking ability though, and if you don't do your research you might end up with a model that is too small to fit your crockery in, so it's worth doing a little research to find the best microwave for your budget.
+Power and price aren't reliable indicators of cooking ability though, and if you don't do your research you might end up with a model too small to fit your crockery in, so it's worth doing a little research to find the best microwave for your budget.